REZ3X/rejaka_web/public/blog/posts/gvmInstall/index.md

 sudo apt-get install curl git mercurial make binutils bison gcc
 ```

-👉 Using Fedora or CentOS?
-Swap `apt-get` with `dnf` or `yum`.
+**Note:** If you're using Fedora or CentOS, replace `apt-get` with `dnf` or `yum`.

 ---

-## ⚙️ Install GVM
+## Install GVM

-Time to bring GVM into your system.
-Run this magic command:
+To install GVM, run the following command:

 ```bash
 bash < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)
 ```

-Boom!
-That’s it GVM is installed. 🎊
+This will download and install GVM on your system.

 ---

-## 🔗 Load GVM into Your Shell
+## Load GVM into Your Shell

-Hold up!
-You need to tell your shell about GVM.
+You need to configure your shell to recognize GVM.

 For **bash**, add this line into your `~/.bashrc`: